azazdeaz/ros-grpc-bridge-generator-example/README.md

     -p 50051 --name grpc_turtle \
     ros-grpc-turtle

-# or run the simulator with rocker:
+# Option 2: run the simulator with Rocker:

 # install rocker (this makes it easier to run docker images with GUI)
 pip3 install rocker off-your-rocker